Success is a pretty abstract notion.

-EBITDA attempts to level the playing field by excluding interest from debt, as well as disparities in taxes and accounting practices, to estimate operational cash flow.
+The capital and organization arrangements of each corporation vary, as do the accounting rules applied to the capitalization of fixed and intangible assets.
+But what EBITDA does basically is that it attempts to level the playing field by excluding interest from debt, as well as disparities in taxes and accounting practices, to estimate operational cash flow.

 Profit vs. Growth

-The rule of 40 is based on the never-ending struggle to strike a balance between growth and profit.
-It’s difficult to get both a high profit and a high growth rate.
+Let’s be honest, it’s difficult to get both a high profit and a high growth rate.
 There’s a trade-off, and you’ll need to figure out where you fit into it.

+Since you are likely spending aggressively on advertising and marketing, you are unlikely to have strong margins if your turnover is increasing rapidly.
 On the other hand, if your growth is slow, you’ll need to generate a lot of cash flow and EBITDA margins to appeal to your lenders, advertisers, and future acquirers.

 It’s just fine to be one or the other.
 Only be aware of your role in the tradeoff.
 This approach aids you in quantifying the profit-growth tradeoff.

 But again, the target is to have a profit margin plus a growth rate of more than 40%.